Claude Gregory: College career

 Gregory played college basketball for the Wisconsin Badgers.

 Professional career

 Gregory was selected by the Washington Bullets, with the 18th pick in the 2nd round, of the 1981 NBA draft.
 Gregory played for two National Basketball Association (NBA) teams.
 He played only two games for the Bullets in the 1985–86 season, and did not return to the league until the 1987–88 season, when he played in 23 contests for the Los Angeles Clippers, averaging 5.8 points and 3.9 rebounds per game.

+Gregory played in the Continental Basketball Association (CBA) for the Evansville Thunder and La Crosse Catbirds from 1984 to 1988.
+He was selected to the All-CBA First Team in 1987 and 1988 and Second Team in 1986.
+Gregory was a CBA All-Star in 1988.